 You can view your live listing page by clicking the blog domain at the top of your Blog dashboard.
-While you can preview posts in the listing from the post editor, the content of your blog's listing renders dynamically based on your blog's template and blog options in Content Settings.
+While you can preview posts in the listing from the post editor, the content of your blog's listing page renders dynamically based on your blog's template and blog options in Content Settings.

 You can learn more about selecting a post and listing template in this article.